LYxiaotai/MDIC3/README.md

 ## Visualize the MDIC3 inference results

-In our paper, we have analyzed the cell type communication of the human lesional skin dataset using MIDC3 and users can download the inferred results [here](https://github.com/LYxiaotai/MDIC3/tree/main/Visualize).
-The celltype_CCC.txt is the cell type communication results inferred by MDIC3.
+In our paper, we have analyzed the cell type communication of the human lesional skin dataset using MIDC3 and users can download the MDIC3 inferred cell type communication results 'celltype_CCC.txt' [here](https://github.com/LYxiaotai/MDIC3/tree/main/Visualize).
 Users can visualize the results of cell type communications of the human lesional skin dataset by using the following R language [code](https://github.com/LYxiaotai/MDIC3/tree/main/Visualize).
 The heatmap of the cell type communication results will be saved in [plot.pdf](https://github.com/LYxiaotai/MDIC3/tree/main/Visualize).
+Red-marked parts of the plot indicate significant communication between the two cell types, while the blue-marked parts indicate less significant communication between the two cell types.
+For example, the square in the first row and the third column of plot.pdf is marked in red, indicating significant communications among inflame_FIB and CDC2 in the predicted results of MDIC3.

 ```R
 library(pheatmap)